JohnCoene/sigmajs/README.md

 All graphs must be initialised with the `sigmajs()` function, all the functions of the :package: start with `sg_` and its proxies end in `_p`, functions are pipe-friendly (`%>%`).
 All [events](https://github.com/jacomyal/sigma.js/wiki/Events-API) can be captured in Shiny.

+*Note that the graphs may not work in RStudio viewer, open them in your browser of choice*

 # Install

 ```r